Cables, dye lots and more on a Rock n Roll marathon weekend

 Yup, this one just like the pentagon sleeves project has a dye lot issue.

+I have two different dye lots of that particular Berber Cotton and nothing to indicate which I used originally.
 The remaining centre pull don't have the ball bands hiding at the their core (note to other knitters don't neglect this step -- stuff your ball bands).

 Another option is to frog back a bit more to the point where I untwisted my stitches (twisted stitches in cables -- another post for another time) and just go with my instinct about which dye lot was used.